To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: When does clipped SGD outperform unclipped SGD?

 Consider a learning rate schedule $\lr({t})$, used to train unclipped SGD.
 We define the max-\eqref{eq:clip_comparison_criterion} clipping threshold schedule as follows: At step $t$, we first set the clipping threshold to

 Given a clipping threshold $c$, we define a \emph{compensated} learning rate for clipped SGD by

 Effectively, this learning rate compensates for the fact that clipping biases SGD against the gradient such that clipped SGD now has the same instantaneous descent term as unclipped SGD.
 We now choose $\lr^*(t) = \tlr(t,c^*({t}))$ as our learning rate.
+In Appendix \ref{app:studentt_noise} we provide plots of Equation \eqref{eq:opt_clipping_schedule} for various distributions.

-The basic idea is that this schedule will never underperform unclipped SGD.
+This schedule will never underperform unclipped SGD.
 If the \eqref{eq:clip_comparison_criterion} is never satisfied we have $c^*({t}) \equiv \infty$ and $\lr^*(t) = \lr({t})$, recovering the original, unclipped SGD.
 However, if the \eqref{eq:clip_comparison_criterion} is satisfied at any time the max-\eqref{eq:clip_comparison_criterion} schedule will take advantage of this and provide improvements to optimization.
 In order to show this, we first have to solve for $\Rcl_t$ under anisotropic data.
 In this setting, the risk is the sum of two parts: a gradient flow term and an integrated correction term.
 The gradient flow term is associated with the infinitesimal learning rate limit of SGD.
-It decreases the risk and comes from solving the underlying problem.
+It \emph{decreases} the risk and comes from solving the underlying problem.
 The correction term arises because the actual learning rate is not infinitesimal.
 It encodes the errors made by SGD and \emph{increases} the risk.
 Gradient flow is defined to be,

 with $\gfY_0 = \x_0$.
 Then the gradient flow term is $\Ri(\gfY_t)$.
 In Appendix \ref{sec:solving_anisotropic_data}, we show $R_t$ with any learning rate $\lr(t)$ and clipping schedule $c(t)$ solves

 where $\Lr_t^c = \int_0^t \lr(s) \H_{c(s)} ds$ is the clipped integrated learning rate.
 The integral term in Equation \eqref{eq:clipped_anisotropic_risk} is the finite learning rate correction.
 The risk of unclipped SGD can be computed using $c(t) \equiv \infty$: